officialdarksheao/officialdarksheao.github.io/tryhackme/blog.md

 Since I've never messed with Arch Linux, I'm using Manjaro this time.
 [Manjaro Linux](https://manjaro.org/)

+## Alternatives
+If you are running a windows computer that supports hyper-v, running in hypervisor can be significantly more responsive than using virtualbox.
+I will post a guide on setting this up [Here](/guides/manjaro_on_hyperv)

 ## Download VirtualBox
 Virtualbox is a decent option, so I'm going with that for this exercise.
 [Oracle VirtualBox](https://www.virtualbox.org/)